dobarkod/DjangoNoseTestRunner/README.md

 If the cursor is not inside any test function or test case class when you hit Ctrl-T, all the test from the file (but just that file) will be run.

+If you're using nose, the tests are located per-file (as described above).
+If you're using the standard Django test runner, the tests are per-app (one test method, one TestCase or the entire app test suite).

 ## License and copyright